Urban Forest Canopy as a Climate/Health Adaptation

 Vital Condition: Thriving Natural World

-Determinants of Health: extreme weather, Extreme weather events
+Determinants of Health: Extreme weather events

 Research Methods: Quantitative Research